Agent Skills: Product Owner Assistant

 2. Detect module from conversation keywords

-3. Load feature context from docs/business-features/
+3. Load feature context from docs/specs/

 4. Populate idea-template.md with domain fields